Back To Blogs

 Hire a Notary Public (Notario Público)

-Obtain a Permit from the Mexican Foreign Affairs Ministry (SRE)
+Get a Permit from the Mexican Foreign Affairs Ministry (SRE)

 Foreigners must get a permit from the SRE to purchase property.
 Your real estate agent or lawyer can help with this process.